At St. Francis Xavier, we use a family model for religious education. Parents and children learn together!

 As long as you are registered for the program, you’ll receive an email each month with an invite to attend.
-When you join the meeting, we ask that you turn on your video and silence your microphone.
-We also ask that you change your name on the screen so you last name is given.
+When you join the meeting we ask that you turn on your video and silence your microphone.
+We also ask that you change your name on the screen so your last name is given.
 This will help us take attendance.

 What textbooks will my children use?

 Rather than having each child working in a different grade level textbook, we provide lessons that can be done together as a family.
 Occasionally, we add a worksheet or activity specifically for a young child or an adolescent or a parent, but generally the truths, rituals and spirituality of our Catholic faith come alive through family discussion, games, worksheets, and hands-on activities.
 The lessons for the entire year can be easily accessed on the FCFF website.

 Although textbooks are not used, be assured that the material is derived from many reliable sources, including the Catechism of the Catholic Church, the Scriptures, Church documents and various reference tools all approved and sanctioned by the Catholic Church.

 Will there be homework assignments?

 For each of the home lessons there are a few homework assignments.
 Parents are asked to complete the assignments with their children and return them electronically before the following Zoom meeting.
 If the children in the family are very young, parents are asked to complete the assignments and explain the content on the age level of their children.
 This way, parents are being prepared to answer the questions their children may ask as they mature.

 What if our family does not complete the two home lessons?